Help us improve your experience.

 Note:

-With EVPN-VXLAN, we recommend that you enable loop detection initially before you configure EVPN, so you can detect any loops and take corrective actions before EVPN traffic is flowing through the network.
+With EVPN-VXLAN, we recommend that you enable lightweight PE-CE loop detect initially before you configure EVPN, so you can detect any loops and take corrective actions before EVPN traffic is flowing through the network.
 Otherwise, if you bring up an EVPN fabric with loops, even with this feature enabled, traffic can continue to flow through the loops for some time while the network stabilizes.

 See Supported Interface Configurations in EVPN-VXLAN Lightweight Leaf to Server Loop Detection for details on supported logical interfaces.

-After you’ve enabled loop detection, the interfaces periodically send multicast loop-detection protocol data units (PDUs).
-If a loop detection-enabled interface receives a PDU, it detects a loop and triggers the configured action to break the loop.
+After you’ve enabled lightweight PE-CE loop detect, the interfaces periodically send multicast loop detect protocol data units (PDUs).
+If a lightweight PE-CE loop detect-enabled interface receives a PDU, it detects a loop and triggers the configured action to break the loop.
 For example, if you configured the interface-down action, the device brings the interface down.
-After you have repaired the loop condition and the revert-interval timer expires, the device reverts the loop-detection action and brings the interface up again.
+After you have repaired the loop condition and the revert-interval timer expires, the device reverts the loop detect action and brings the interface up again.

 Use the following command to manually revert (clear) the status on one or all logical interfaces where the device detected a loop: